Man drowns dog in self-defense in German lake | DW | 07.06.2019

 A 49-year-old man attacked by a German Shepherd on Monday evening at a lake in Schwarzenbach an der Saale, Bavaria, says he drowned the dog in self-defense.

-It is unclear why the dog attacked, but it bit the man in the arm while the he was on the beach.
-Onlookers tried to pry the animals jaws loose, to no avail.
-Seeing no other option, the man dragged the dog into the lake where he drowned him.
+It is unclear why the dog attacked, but it bit the man in the arm while he was on the beach.
+Onlookers tried to pry the animal's jaws loose, to no avail.
+Seeing no other option, the man dragged the dog into the lake, where he drowned him.

 "The dog lunged for the man whilst still on a leash and bit him in the arm," said a local police spokesperson.
 "It was self-defense."